back to top

 Using PowerShell to download a file

 Using the URL of the file you would like to download is one of the most common ways to download it with PowerShell.
 This short guide will cover exactly that.
-In order to complete your download, you’ll use the cmdlet Invoke-WebRequest.
+To complete your download, you’ll use the cmdlet Invoke-WebRequest.

 The path and URL should be stored in variables as a best practice.
 The variables $URL and $Path will be used in this article.
 You will need to replace the values with your own, but here is an example of how you can declare these variables.

 In addition to the file system location, the path contains the filename for the file you will download.
-It is not necessary for this filename to match the filename within the URL.
+This filename does not need to match the filename in the URL.
 It is possible to rename a downloaded file by using a different filename.

 Invoke-WebRequest -URI $URL -OutFile $Path